Coconut milk is the white liquid made from coconut meat from brown coconuts.

 But back to the subject: what can you use coconut milk for besides for cooking?

-Coconut milk for beauty and hygiene
+Coconut milk for beauty

 It’s a popular ingredient in skin masks, soaps, creams, shampoos, serums, hair masks and more.

-Skin: coconut milk is very gentle on your skin and soothes most skin types (but as with anything new, always test it first!)
+Skin: coconut milk is very gentle on your skin and soothes most skin types. (but as with anything new, always test it first!)

 It helps keep your skin soft and its anti-aging properties help minimize wrinkles and dryness.